 If you invest in our common stock in this offering, your interest will be diluted to the extent of the difference between the initial public offering price per share in this offering and the pro forma as adjusted net tangible book value per share after this offering.
 Dilution results from the fact that the initial public offering price per share of common stock is substantially in excess of the net tangible book value per share attributable to the existing stockholders for our presently outstanding common stock.
-Our net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by the number of shares of common stock issued and outstanding.
+Our net tangible book value per share of common stock is substantially in excess total liabilities, divided by the number of shares of common stock issued and outstanding.